datastax/dsbulk/manual/settings.md

 #### -dryRun,--engine.dryRun _&lt;boolean&gt;_

 Enable or disable dry-run mode, a test mode that runs the command but does not load data.
-Not applicable for unloading.
+Not applicable for unloading nor counting.

 Default: **false**.